Ride Overview

 - Visits or tips not outlined in the itinerary

-Rustrel - Saint Trinit.
-You quietly get into a valley shaded by oak trees, onto the Albion Plateau, high spot for lavender.
-Picnic near a chapel before browsing the plateau, former nuclear missiles site for the French nuclear force from 1971 to 1996.
-Ride among the lavender and sage fields with a break at a distillery where your guide will explain the production of basis for the perfume manufactures.
-Arrival at the guesthouse where you can relax and take a swim in the pool before visiting the village of Sault, lavender capital, do some shopping and visit the lavender distillery.
+Picnic near a chapel before browsing the plateau, a former nuclear missiles site for the French nuclear force from 1971 to 1996.
+Ride among the lavender and sage fields.
+Arrival at the guesthouse where you can relax and take a swim in the pool before visiting the village of Sault, the lavender capital, where you have time to do some shopping, enjoy a drink on a typical cafe terrasse.

-Day 6
+Day 6 (Saturday) - Departure

 PH